-- support to victims; - protection of human rights; - fight against poverty situations resulting from the crisis; - assistance to Nicaraguan asylum seekers abroad (e.g. in Costa Rica).

-3. EU bilateral political engagement: The EU has played an active role in condemning violations of human rights and rule of law with the Council conclusions of 21 January and 14 October and several statements throughout the year.
+- support to victims; - protection of human rights; - fight against poverty situations resulting from the crisis; - 3.
+EU bilateral political engagement: The EU has played an active role in condemning violations of human rights and rule of law with the Council conclusions of 21 January and 14 October and several statements throughout the year.
 The European Parliament adopted Resolutions on 14 March and 19 December 2019.